 Confronting my personal demons on this is a sordid affair.
 Requiring a commitment that has been difficult to muster up.
 Its an epic battle of classical proportions, Homer could probably write a whole new Odyssey on my journey if he were alive today.
+And if he was my therapist.

 Besides the excitement of Ramadan, but honestly its sadness on my part because my epic battle continues through a portion of Ramadan, I am really excited to share that I got accepted to VONA/Voices Workshop at the University of Miami.